 A number of fished species use subtidal sand plains in South Australia (Bryars 2003).
-No predictions of change are available for the NIGMP and little is known about the possible response of subtidal sand species and ecosystem changes following protection.
+As there are no fishing restrictions in the GIGMP (other than trawling which was not occurring there) no predictions of change have been made.
 Potential indicators for monitoring subtidal sand ecosystems include size/abundance/diversity of fish and invertebrate communities, and sand extent.